theuserge/TheUserge.github.io/faq.md

 That's It...

-## 21. How to Add Media in Cstom PM Permit?
+## 21. How to Add Media in Custom PM Permit?

 Before continuing with steps understand this it briefly.

-Userge, Itself doesn't have such feature for now to set a media (gif, video, image) in PM Permit. but you can do it via embeding your Media link in any word (you may already have seen those blue text (hyperlinked text) containing links, Just like that we going to use that.
+Userge, Itself doesn't have such feature for now to set a media (gif, video, image) in PM Permit. but you can do it via embedding your Media link in any word (you may already have seen those blue text (hyperlinked text) containing links, Just like that we going to use that.
 Telegram will show preview of such direct links, So user will able to see that media on telegram itself without actually opening the link.

 To do Follow these Steps: